xbeat/Machine-Learning/README.md

 Vector databases are specialized systems designed to store and efficiently query high-dimensional vector data.
 They are crucial for many machine learning and AI applications, particularly in similarity search and recommendation systems.

+## Mastering Python Sets!
+Unlock Powerful Data Manipulation

+Introduction to Python Sets

+Python sets are unordered collections of unique elements, offering powerful tools for data manipulation and mathematical operations.
+They provide efficient ways to store and process distinct items, making them invaluable for various programming tasks.

 ## Masked Attention for Graphs (MAG) in Python

 Introduction to Masked Attention for Graphs (MAG)